Text-to-Speech for Unseen Speakers via Low-Complexity Discrete Unit-Based Frame Selection: CONCLUSION

-\section{Conclusion}
+Beyond English benchmarks, SelectTTS has potential for deployment in low-resource languages and real-time scenarios.
+Its modular design allows the semantic prediction task—trainable on small speech-text datasets from a target low-resource language—to be decoupled from the acoustic modeling task.
+This modular separation is particularly advantageous for languages with limited corpora and may serve as a catalyst for breakthroughs in accessibility.
+Moreover, the low model complexity and competitive real-time factor suggest feasibility for on-device or streaming applications, without sacrificing synthesis quality.
+Future work will explore adaptation strategies for multilingual settings and further optimizations of frame selection to reduce latency.

+\section{CONCLUSION}

 In this paper, we propose SelectTTS, a multi-speaker TTS framework with lower model complexity that synthesizes high-quality speech closely resembling the target speaker's voice by directly utilizing frames from unseen speakers.
-We demonstrate that combining semantic unit-based frame selection with vocoding over SSL feature sequences provides a simple yet effective approach for modeling unseen speakers, achieving state-of-the-art speaker similarity.
+We demonstrate that combining semantic unit-based frame selection with vocoding over SSL feature sequences provides a simple yet effective approach for modeling unseen speakers, achieving speaker similarity performance on-par with state-of-the-art TTS systems.
 SelectTTS significantly reduces model complexity and data requirements, opening possibilities for extending state-of-the-art multi-speaker TTS to low-resource settings and languages.